Anti Fatigue Mat

 Can I use a standing workstation mat on carpet?

-Yes — but choose mats with non-slip backing optimised for carpeted surfaces.
+Yes — choose mats with non-slip backing suitable for carpeted floors.

 How often should I replace a standing mat?